someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 :::

-The `.tables` command lists all the tables that were created during Cloud2SQL's collect run.

-The `.schema` command outputs a table's fields.
+The `.tables` command lists all the tables that were created during Cloud2SQL's collect run, while the `.schema` command outputs a table's fields.

 For instance, if you have IAM server certificates, we can inspect the schema of the `aws_iam_server_certificate` table: